 2.)
 The hedgehog self anoints with the scent of objects within it's environment in order to smell like it's environment and stay hidden from predators.

 When your hoggo anoints it will produce a frothy foam from it's mouth. this is normal. it's a foamed up wad of saliva that holds the scent and allows the hog to apply the scent it it's self.
+Hedgehogs will often bite and sometimes refuse to let go of items they are anointing with/interested in.

 Young hedgies grab their owners often.
 They're exploring you.
 A scared hedgehog will often ball up so rest assured that nibbling is not an aggressive behavior.